aronovgj/chocolatey/README.md

-Some [chocolatey](https://chocolatey.org/) packages i support.
+Some [chocolatey](https://chocolatey.org/) packages i support or plan to support.
 In future I might add more.